 Boursin Cheese

 Boursin is a soft, creamy cheese that originated in France.
 It’s made from cow’s milk and is known for its rich, buttery flavor and smooth texture.
 Boursin cheese is typically flavored with various herbs, spices, and garlic, giving it a unique and vibrant taste.
-Because of its creamy consistency, Boursin is often used as a spread for bread or crackers, but it’s also versatile enough to be used for cooking, like in these Boursin Hasselback potatoes.
+Because of its creamy consistency, Boursin is often used as a spread for bread or crackers, but it’s also versatile ough to be used for cooking.
+In addition to these Boursin Hasselback potatoes, try it in these Boursin-stuffed mushrooms.

 Boursin has offered a dairy-free version of its deliciously spreadable cheese for several years.
 Alpha gals who follow a dairy-free or vegan diet can easily substitute it for regular Boursin when making these Hasselback potatoes.